MTco/WebP-Images-with-javascript/README.md

 #### Other soultions
 This is the javascript solution.
 A far more easier solution is to a use the .htaccess file.
 Read more [here](https://github.com/vincentorback/WebP-images-with-htaccess).

-#### Help
-As you might see from the code above, this will replace the image even if there is no webp image on the server to replace the png with.
-If you have a way to work around this, please let me know!

 #### Feedback
-If you've got any thoughts or idead about this, please make an [issue](https://github.com/vincentorback/WebP-Images-with-Javascript/issues) or make a pull request!
+If you’ve got any thoughts or ideas about this, please make an [issue](https://github.com/vincentorback/WebP-images-with-javascript/issues), a [pull request](https://github.com/vincentorback/WebP-images-with-javascript/pulls) or hit me up on [Twitter](https://twitter.com/vorback)!
-I'm just as interested as you in new image formats and responsive techniques.
+I’m just as interested as you in new image formats and responsive techniques.